Book Cover

 What is fundamental analysis?

-How do I know when to buy a penny stock?
+How do I know when (and at what price) to buy a penny stock?
+What about selling?